 - Introduce a new position

-Use the bylaws to create a specialist position, and request a board member to remain in situ, but with a new role.
+Use the bylaws to create a specialist position, and request a board member to remain in with the organization, but with a new role.
 For instance, a recognition group chair, campaign chair, new membership group chair, or other.

 - Use the committee